 Milan Gay Bars

-Many gay venues are spread across the city with the exception of a few places located near each other on the aptly named “Gay Street” on via Sammartini, just next to Milan’s central train station.
+Many Milan gay bars and venues are spread across the city with the exception of a few places located near each other on the aptly named “Gay Street” on via Sammartini, just next to Milan’s central train station.
 An Italian aperitif is a popular activity which involves enjoying drinks and buffet-style snacks early in the evening.
 Many gay bars offer this tradition as well as music and DJ sets.
 Milan has a huge selection of gay bars and clubs.
 The suggestions below are just a small sample.

 Mono Bar – located in the gay district of Milan.
 It is a large club and a popular meeting place for locals.
 They offer great cocktails, rich aperitifs and DJ sets.